k-jahn/meanLunch/README.md

 ## Quick setup Instructions:
 * if not installed, get a current node.js and npm version
-* install and start a mongoDb server (alternatly use one in cloud, adjust backend/server.js accordingly)
+* install and start a local mongoDb server (alternately cloud server, adjust backend/server.js accordingly)
 * cd into /backend/, run "npm install", then "npm start"
   - to populate the db with test meals and users, open dev/helperApps/dbLoader.html, and click load users and load meals (in that order)
 * cd into /ngFrontend/, run "npm install" then "ng serve"